Why conduct a clinical trial in Australia

 - Increased level of expenditure that can be claimed on R&D activities undertaken overseas in support of Australian R&D projects, under certain conditions.

 Above all, the new system provides a globally competitive tax incentive for conducting R&D activities in Australia.
-More information about the R&D Tax Incentive can be found at:
+More information about the R&D Tax Incentive can be found at www.business.gov.au.

-The fact that the Northern and Southern hemisphere seasons are reversed also provides an advantage when conducting trials in Australia that depend on seasonal factors, such as cooler weather, by allowing seasonal treatment trials (e.g. flu vaccine, allergy or respiratory ailments trials) to be conducted or continued in Australia during the northern hemisphere’s off-season.
+The seasonal differences between the Northern and Southern hemispheres allows trials dependent on seasonal factors (e.g. flu vaccine, allergy or respiratory ailments trials) to be conducted or continued in Australia, extending the appropriate period for patient recruitment.